smhillin/kafka_essentials/console_producer_consumer.md

     sudo kill -9 <process-id>

-    "Failed to acquire lock on file .lock in /kafka/logs.
+    "Faile to acquire lock on file .lock in /kafka/logs.
 A Kafka instance in another process or thread is using this directory"

     sudo rm /kafka/logs/.lock